hbvk/java25/readme.md

 validations.
 These statements cannot reference the object under construction, of course.
 We can now replace the somewhat convoluted `super(validate(x));` constructs by the more readable `validate(x); super(x);`.
 A useful addition, in my opinion.

+Both enhancements can be useful for small quick-and-dirty programs, but I don't see any use for them in larger codebases.